alejandro-armenta/Tennis/Report.md

 ## Learning Algorithm
 I created two DDPG agents, they are totally indendent, they have independent replay buffers and independent actor and critic networks, they are trained and I compute the mean score across 100 episodes.

-The neural networks for the actor has 1 hidden layer and it uses tanh function for outputting values between -1 and 1.
+The neural network for the actor has 1 hidden layer and it uses tanh function for outputting values between -1 and 1.

+The critic has as input the state and actions, actions are input in the second layer.
+And it has only one output.

 I modified some hyperparameters such as the weight decay (regularizaton) no regularization.
 And the critic's learning rate to 1e-3.